Two American hostages released by Yemeni rebels in swap for militants

-Hours earlier, the plane, along with another jet, brought in 283 Houthi militants who had been stranded in Oman for years after receiving medical care there, according to Houthi officials.
+Hours earlier the plane, along with another jet, brought in 283 Houthi militants who had been stranded in Oman for years after receiving medical care there, according to Houthi officials.
 The deal, which also called for the delivery of medical aid to northern Yemen, was first reported by the Wall Street Journal.

 The release of the American hostages less than three weeks before the Nov.
 3 presidential elections is a much-needed foreign policy boost for President Trump, even as it means that scores of Houthi militants could reenter the battlefield and prolong a conflict that has become increasingly unpopular in Washington.